ulrik-s/watten/README.md

 - `play_hand` plays a round with specific hand IDs and returns the result
 - Functions for computing permutation ranges so partially played games can be matched

 Run tests with `cargo test`.
+Heavier tests that populate the full database are ignored by default and can be run with `cargo full`.
 The frontend also has a small test suite which can be executed with `npm test` from the `frontend` directory.

 ## WebAssembly Frontend